hifly81/bikedump/README.md

-# Bikedump
+# Bike Dump

-Bikedump is a Java GUI that can be used to manage and extract stats from GPX 1.0, GPX 1.1 and TCX 2 activities from your cycling/mountain biking workouts.
+Bike Dump is a Java GUI that can be used to manage and extract stats from GPX 1.0, GPX 1.1 and TCX 2 activities from your cycling/mountain biking workouts.

 It also offers graphs and history stats.